bhofmei/bhofmei-jbplugins/README.md

   - [Track Scores Plugin](https://github.com/bhofmei/jbplugin-trackscores): Adds a track menu item to change between autoscale types and manual limits
   - [Y-Scale Plugin](https://github.com/bhofmei/jbplugin-yscale): Adds global menu option to set the y-scale position of all visible tracks

+## Citation

+If these plugins are used for research or publication, please cite the following.
+I've spent a lot of time on these and would appreciate the recognition.

+Enhanced JBrowse plugins for epigenomics data visualization Brigitte T. Hofmeister, Robert J. Schmitz
+BMC Bioinformatics 19(159); doi: 10.1186/s12859-018-2160-z

+You can read the original article at [BMC Bioinformatics](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2160-z).

 ## JBrowse Versions

 These plugins are designed for JBrowse v1.11.6 - v1.12.6.
 Installation directions are for these versions.